BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 5: Dataflow Basics

 5.1.
 Linking Blocks
+- Problem, Solution, Discussion, See Also

 5.2.
 Propagating Errors
+- Problem, Solution, Discussion, See Also

 5.3.
 Unlinking Blocks
+- Problem, Solution, Discussion, See Also

 5.4.
 Throttling Blocks
+- Problem, Solution, Discussion, See Also

 5.5.
 Parallel Processing with Dataflow Blocks
+- Problem, Solution, Discussion, See Also

 5.6.
 Creating Custom Blocks
+- Problem, Solution, Discussion, See Also

 -----